Giga99/Giga99.github.io/README.md

   <a href="https://ashutoshhathidara.com/"><img alt="License" src="http://img.shields.io/:license-mit-blue.svg?style=flat-square?style=flat-square" /></a>
 </p>

-This is my Portfolio website made with HTML5, SCSS, JavaScript and using React framework.
+This is my Portfolio website made with HTML5, SCSS, JavaScript, and React framework.

 Website shows my experience, skills, achievements, big projects and so on.